Maglev: California-Nevada Interstate Maglev

-California-Nevada Interstate Maglev: High-speed maglev lines between major cities of southern California and Las Vegas are under study via the California-Nevada Interstate Maglev Project.
-This plan was originally proposed as part of an I-5 or I-15 expansion plan, but the federal government ruled that it must be separated from interstate public work projects.
+High-speed maglev lines between major cities of southern California and Las Vegas are under study via the California-Nevada Interstate Maglev Project.
+This plan was originally proposed as part of an I-5 or I-15 expansion plan.
+Still, the federal government ruled that it must be kept separate from interstate public works projects.

-After the decision, private groups from Nevada proposed a line running from Las Vegas to Los Angeles with stops in Primm, Nevada; Baker, California; and other points throughout San Bernardino County into Los Angeles.
+After the decision, private groups from Nevada proposed a line running from Las Vegas to Los Angeles, with stops in Primm, Nevada, Baker, California, and other points throughout San Bernardino County before reaching Los Angeles.
 Politicians expressed concern that a high-speed rail line out of state would carry spending out of state along with travelers.